aneekroy/ActiveLearning/README.md

 See `active-ic-llm/README.md` for details on how to install dependencies, prepare data and reproduce the experiments.

 The codebase optionally integrates the [unsloth.ai](https://www.unsloth.ai) library for faster model loading when the `--use_unsloth` flag is supplied.
+You can explicitly disable it by passing `--no-use_unsloth` on the command line.

 Prepared datasets span multiple benchmarks including math reasoning (e.g. GSM8k, AQUA-RAT), commonsense QA (BoolQ, HellaSwag, ARC, Winogrande, PiQA